aionnetwork/aion-docs/mining/equihash.md

 ## Hash Processing

-Each step must process of portion of the hash; `DIGITBITS` bits long.
-Due to the asymmetry in processing of the 210,9 parameters, the bits to process in each step must be calculated individually.
+Each step must process a portion of the hash; `DIGITBITS` bits long.
+Due to the asymmetry in the processing of the 210,9 parameters, the bits to process in each step must be calculated individually.
 Figure 1 shows the bits to be processed at each step.
 The `prevbo` parameter within the implementation tracks the starting byte to process at each step; thus following figure 1 the appropriate bitshift operations are applied to isolate and XOR `DIGITBITS` at each step.

 ### Hash Size

-In order to reduce the total amount of memory used the Equihash solver attempts to minimise the number of bytes stored at each step, excluding bytes processed in previous steps.
+In order to reduce the total amount of memory used the Equihash solver attempts to minimize the number of bytes stored at each step, excluding bytes processed in previous steps.
 Stored hashes are reduced in chunks of `4 bytes`.

 The number of bytes remaining to be processed is shown in [table 1](#section-table-1), the hash bytes values at may be calculated by subtracting the total number of bytes processed after that step from the total length of the hashed bytes.